rezer-bleede/jobs-analyzer/README.md

 This repository hosts a modern single-page application that spotlights data engineering opportunities across the Middle East.
 The site is designed to run as a static Cloudflare Pages deployment while sourcing live job listings from a JSON object stored in Cloudflare R2.
+The landing experience is now streamlined for actionable content and adapts fluidly to mobile screens so job seekers can triage roles on the go.

 ## Project structure